Strategy11/formidable-forms/readme.txt

 * PRO: Added a password field type
 * PRO: Conditionally remove HTML5 validation of form if default values are present
 * PRO: Added like parameter for inline conditions in custom displays.
 Example: [if 25 like="hello"]That field said hello[/if 25]
-* PRO: Allow fields set as custom post fields to be used for sorting custom displays
+* PRO: Allow contact form fields set as custom post fields to be used for sorting custom displays
 * PRO: Updated import to create the posts at the time of import
 * PRO: Unattach images from a post if they are replaced
 * PRO: Leave the date format in yyyy-dd-mm format in the CSV export